 Australia now Japan 2018

-In the lead up to the Rugby World Cup 2019 and the Tokyo 2020 Olympics and Paralympics, the Australia now festival will bring together these unique cultures and provides a platform to promote Australia’s finest artists, innovators and thinkers on a vibrant international stage.
+Australia now Japan is a celebration of Australian innovation, culture and lifestyle in Japan from April to November 2018.
+Recognising our strong ties and people-to-people links, Australia now will promote Australia’s creative excellence, diversity and innovation and strengthen networks and collaboration.
+In the lead up to the Rugby World Cup 2019 and the Tokyo 2020 Olympics and Paralympics, Australia now Japan will bring together our unique cultures and provide a platform to promote Australia’s finest innovators, artists, thinkers and entrepreneurs on a vibrant international stage.

 Previous focus country programs

 Australia now 2016 was the most important cultural initiative Australia has held in South America.
 Strategically staged from April to June 2016, in the lead up to the Rio de Janeiro Olympics and Paralympics, Australia now was a major cultural festival with multiple events across 11 cities.
 In all, 120 Australian artists participated in Brazil.
 Over 300,000 Brazilians experienced more than 100 events.